dgraph-io/dgraph/wiki/content/query-language/index.md

 As well as implying a schema type for a [first mutation]({{< relref "#schema" >}}), an RDF type can override a schema type for storage.

 If a predicate has a schema type and a mutation has an RDF type with a different underlying Dgraph type, the convertibility to schema type is checked, and an error is thrown if they are incompatible, but the value is stored in the RDF type's corresponding Dgraph type.
+Query results are always returned in schema type.

 For example, if no schema is set for the `age` predicate.
 Given the mutation